 Project activities are limited to the ROW and construction will not result in new or additional disturbance outside of the ROW.
-Project operation would not alter existing drainage patterns or alter the course of a stream or river because the waterlines are below ground and the small concrete pads for the PRVs are in the road shoulder Therefore, the Project will not that would result in substantial erosion or siltation on-or off-site and the Project has no impact.
+Project operation would not alter existing drainage patterns or alter the course of a stream or river because the waterlines are below ground and the hydrants are in the road shoulder Therefore, the Project will not that would result in substantial erosion or siltation on-or off-site and the Project has no impact.